 • You have completed or will have completed all the pre-requisite course requirements prior to September of the entering year;

 • You have completed or will have completed the CASPer testing for Undergraduate Rehabilitation Sciences prior to the CASPer deadline.
-Please note the final testing dates available for 2019 transfer requests are in March 2019.
 Further information concerning CASPer may be found below.

 NB: Please make sure that you register for the following year’s courses in your current McGill program.
 If you are accepted into the B.Sc.
 (Rehabilitation Science) program you will be able to undertake add/drop procedures and have space available for you in the required courses.